Reinforcement Learning in Different Phases of Quantum Control: Variational Theory for Nearly-Optimal Protocols

-\emph{Variational Theory.---}An additional feature of the optimal bang-bang solution found by the agent is that the entanglement entropy of the half system generated during the evolution always remains small, satisfying an area law~\cite{supplementary}.
-This implies that the system likely follows the ground state of some local, yet a-priori unknown Hamiltonian~\cite{vidmar_15}.
-This emergent behavior motivated us to use the best protocols found by ML to construct simple variational protocols consisting of a few bangs.
+An additional feature of the optimal bang-bang solution found by the agent is that the entanglement entropy of the half system generated during the evolution always remains small, satisfying an area law~\cite{supplementary}.
+This implies that the system likely follows the ground state of some local, yet a-priori unknown effective Hamiltonian~\cite{vidmar_15}.
+This emergent behavior motivated us to use the best protocols found by ML to construct simple variational protocols consisting of just a few bangs.
+Let us now demonstrate how this works by giving specific examples which, to our surprise, capture the essence of the phase diagram of quantum control both qualitatively and quantitatively.